Competition, stability, and functionality in excitatory-inhibitory neural circuits: Functionality of E-I networks

-We now consider a generic network having an arbitrary number $k\in\mathbb{N}$ of excitatory neurons connected exclusively to one inhibitory neuron, and we will see how the associated dynamics~\ref{eq: EIdyn} implement a biologically plausible winner-takes-all model~\citep[Chapter 3.2]{FB:25nn}.
-The dissipation matrix is $D=\diag(\underbrace{d_{E},\dots,d_{E}}_{k},d_{I})\in\real^{(k+1)\times (k+1)}$ and the synaptic matrix is instead
+Consider now a generic network having an arbitrary number $k\in\mathbb{N}$ of excitatory neurons connected to one central inhibitory neuron.
+We show how the associated dynamics~\eqref{eq: EIdyn} can potentially implement a biologically plausible WTA model~\citep[Chapter 3.2]{FB:25nn}.
+We define this network below. \begin{definition}[\textbf{E$^{k}$-I network}] Let the dissipation matrix be $D=\diag(\underbrace{d_{E},\dots,d_{E}}_{k},d_{I})\in\real^{(k+1)\times (k+1)}$ and the synaptic matrix be